-For Natural Washes, provide a minimum 10-feet wide accessible clear zone are for emergency and ordinary maintenance vehicle access.
+For Natural Washes, new development should provide, if possible, a minimum 10-feet wide accessible clear zone area for emergency and ordinary maintenance vehicle access.
 For access to minor drainageways and basins including roadside swales, ditches and sediment basins, allow for reasonable access for regular maintenance and emergency use.
 Access may be combined with trails.